Mormon Trail: The Vanguard Company of 1847

 In April 1847, chosen members of the vanguard company gathered, final supplies were packed, and the group was organized into 14 military companies.
 A militia and night guard were formed.
-The company consisted of 143 men, including three black people and eight members of the Quorum of the Twelve, three women, and two children.
+The company consisted of 143 men, including three African-Americans and eight members of the Quorum of the Twelve, three women, and two children.
 The train contained 73 wagons, draft animals, and livestock, and carried enough supplies to provision the group for one year.
 On April 5, the wagon train moved west from Winter Quarters toward the Great Basin.

 The journey from Winter Quarters to Fort Laramie took six weeks; the company arrived at the fort on June 1.
 While at Fort Laramie, the vanguard company was joined by members of the Mormon Battalion, who had been excused due to illness and sent to winter in Pueblo, Colorado, and a group of Church members from Mississippi.
 At this point, the now larger company took the established Oregon Trail toward the trading post at Fort Bridger.

 Young met mountain man Jim Bridger on June 28.
 They discussed routes into the Salt Lake Valley and the feasibility of viable settlements in the mountain valleys of the Great Basin.
 The company pushed on through South Pass, rafted across the Green River, and arrived at Fort Bridger on July 7.
 About the same time, they were joined by 12 more members of the sick detachment of the Mormon Battalion.

 Now facing a more rugged and hazardous trek, Young chose to follow the trail used by the Donner–Reed party on their journey to California the previous year.
 As the vanguard company traveled through the rugged mountains, they divided into three sections.
 Young and several other members of the party suffered from a fever, generally accepted as a "mountain fever" induced by wood ticks.
 The small sick detachment lagged behind the larger group, and a scouting division was created to move farther ahead on the designated route.